Dive In Head First - A True Small Business

 Traditional financing avenues are not your only choice for financing a business, and knowledge of alternative financing can prove an invaluable tool for the small business owner.
 Interest rates on alternative financing are higher than what banks charge in most cases.
 However, alternative financing often takes into account factors such as the quality of your collateral and projections rather than a business’s track record.

-Have a question for Ilya?
-Ask or leave a comment below!
+Have a question for Ilya or want to leave a comment?
+Click here.